 If an infeasible region of the parameter space is known beforehand, it may be possible to predefine with Constraints.
-In situations in which feasibility is defined through thresholding on auxiliary non-optimized metric values, it may be more beneficial to use Constraint Metric.
+In situations in which feasibility is defined through thresholding on auxiliary non-optimized metric values, it may be more beneficial to use Metric Constraints.

 If SigOpt makes a Suggestion that is not feasible, you can report a failed Observation, which tells us that this Suggestion led to a metric failure.
 As you report more of these failed Observations, our internal optimization algorithms will figure out the feasible region and only recommend points there, optimizing your Experiment within this restricted, non-rectangular domain.

 Note that a failed Observation should be reported only if obtaining an evaluation metric was not possible because of the Assignments themselves.
 If a certain parameter configuration for a convolutional neural network led to a Python out-of-memory error because the filter size and number of layers interacted in a certain way to make the network architecture too large, it is appropriate to report a failed Observation.
 If model training abruptly stops because a machine randomly fails, it would not be appropriate to report a failed Observation.
 In that case, we recommend deleting the Suggestion.